 Some types of donation are not eligible for Gift Aid.
 Donations given through Give As You Earn for example, cannot have Gift Aid claimed on them because they are taken from your salary pre-tax and therefore are already tax-effective.

-From 6 April 2015, the income tax personal allowance has increased to £10,600 for individuals born after 5 April 1948*.
-If your income is below £10,600, you will no longer be able to claim Gift Aid on eligible donations.
+From 6 April 2020, the income tax personal allowance has increased to £2,500 for individuals born after 5 April 1948* or claim Marriage Allowance.
+If your income is below £12,500, you will no longer be able to claim Gift Aid on eligible donations.

 If this applies to you, please ensure all existing Gift Aid declarations are cancelled; failure to do so could mean that HMRC may recover the claimed Gift Aid back from you or, in some cases, the charity that received the donation.